RobinTail/express-zod-api/README.md

 ## Resources cleanup

-If some entities (database clients for example) do not care about automatically releasing their resources when their instances are destroyed (when the function that created them exits), you can do the following.
+If some entities (database clients for example) do not care about automatically releasing their resources when their instances are destroyed, you can do the following.
 Return these instances in a middleware so that they become `options` for Endpoint's handler.
 Those `options` are also available as an argument to a Result Handler.
 Create your own one and clean up resources in accordance with the documentation of that software.
-The `options` may however be empty or incomplete in case of errors or failures, so it is necessary to check for the presence of the particular one programmatically.
+The `options` may however be empty or incomplete in case of errors or failures, so it is necessary to check for their presence programmatically.

 ```typescript
 import {